farmOS/farmOS/docs/hosting/migration.md

 > Log 123 has both a geometry and a movement geometry.

-If these errors are encountered, the migration will halt and can not be completed until the logs in the old database are cleaned up.
+If these errors are encountered, the migration will halt and can not be completed until either:

+1. the logs in the old database are cleaned up, or
+2. the migration script is explicitly allowed to overwrite non-movement area references and geometry

-Manual clean up involves reviewing the logs that cause errors in the old database, deleting either the log location/geometry or the movement location/geometry, and retrying the migration.
-In some cases it may make sense to split the log into two separate logs, in order to retain meaning and information.
+Manual clean up involves reviewing the logs that cause errors in the old database, deleting the "Areas" and "Geometry" fields (or copying them into the "Move to" and "Movement geometry" fields), and retrying the migration.
+In some cases it may make sense to split the log into two separate logs, in order to retain information.

+Alternatively, the migration script can be allowed to automatically overwrite the "Areas" and "Geometry" data from the log, and only keep the "Move to" and "Movement geometry" data.
+This can be configured by  adding the following line to `settings.php`:

+    $settings['farm_migrate_allow_movement_overwrite'] = TRUE;

+**Beware that this may result in loss of data/context if the separate fields were being used intentionally.
+It is recommended that logs be reviewed manually to understand whether or not the data is needed.**